m2b-creator/N8N-Close/README.md

 This n8n community node provides comprehensive integration with **Close CRM**, a sales CRM built for high-growth companies that need to scale their sales operations.

+**Current Version: 1.4.0** - Now with enhanced lead contact handling, HTML to Portable Text conversion, advanced filtering options, and improved custom field support!

 **What is n8n?** [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform that lets you connect different services and automate tasks.

+## 🆕 What's New in 1.4.0

+- **Enhanced Lead Management**: Preserve existing contacts on update operations and add contacts/address fields
+- **HTML to Portable Text**: Automatic conversion for rich text fields
+- **Advanced Filtering**: New activity_at filters for meetings and statusType parameter for opportunities
+- **Improved User Experience**: Better date filter display names across all activity types
+- **User Notes Enhancement**: Support for user_note_html field with plain text to Portable Text conversion

+See the [CHANGELOG](CHANGELOG.md) for complete version history.

 ## 🚀 Installation